-Check out this helpful 12-bar blues backing track (video above right) in the key of A. Once you’re ready to start improvising with the blues scale, this jam track (and other 12-bar blues tracks) are a lot of fun to play with!
+Check out this helpful 12-bar blues backing track (video above right) in the key of A. Once you’re ready to start improvising with the blues scale, this jam track (and other 12-bar blues tracks) is a lot of fun to play!

 4. The Major Pentatonic Scale

 Depending on the exact guitar program you follow, you may have been asked to learn the major pentatonic scale before the minor pentatonic.
 But just learning the difference between the two can be a challenge at first.
-After all, when you look at scale diagrams of each, the notes look the same.
+After all, the notes look the same when you look at the scale diagrams of each.

 That’s because they are!
 The difference between the major and minor pentatonic scale changes depending on what key it’s being played relative to.
 The primary pitch of the scale you’re using is called the tonic.
 This is the same concept as a root note in a chord.